Last updated on November 28, 2019 at 14:33

 Many proteins are involved, most important tissue plasminogen activator (TPA), plasminogen and plasmin.
 TPA, factors XIa and XIIa and kallikrein all activate plasminogen into plasmin.
 Plasmin is a proteolytic enzyme similar to trypsin which then breaks down fibrin and coagulation factors, ultimately lysing the clot.
 After lysing the clot is plasmin quickly inactivated by plasmin inhibitors to prevent plasmin from lysing other clots that are not ready to be lysed yet in other parts of the body.

 The historical drug is streptokinase, which is actually a virulence factor of streptococcus bacteria.
 It activates plasminogen.
 Because it is a viral antigen does it induce an immune reaction with a fever.
 It’s therefore not used for systemic use but only for local use with the help of a catheter.
-Because streptokinase activates plasminogen even if the plasminogen isn’t bound to fibrin, which gives it an increased risk of bleeding.
+Because streptokinase activates plasminogen even if the plasminogen isn’t bound to fibrin, it has an increased risk of bleeding.

 Alteplase, duteplase, tenecteplase and reteplase are recombinant TPA-like molecules.
 These molecules act mostly on plasminogen that is bound to fibrin, so they have lower risk of bleeding than streptokinase.

 Aprotinin inhibits other proteolytic enzymes that convert plasminogen into plasmin.
-It’s also used as an antidote to fibrinolytic drugs.

 These drugs stop bleeding by mechanisms other than inhibiting fibrinolysis.
 They can especially be used when patients who take anticoagulants or antiplatelets start bleeding externally, in which case the bleeding would take a long time to stop by itself.